-This Orange Walnut Cake is incredibly soft, light, and mildly sweet boasting a fine crumb.
-Made easily in the food processor, this recipe has been a beloved favorite among readers for years!
+This Orange Walnut Cake is incredibly soft, light, and mildly sweet, boasting a fine crumb.
+Made easily in the food processor, this orange cake recipe has been a beloved favorite among readers for years!
 Follow the instructions closely, and you’ll make an amazing snack cake that you’ll cherish making time and again.

-"Already 2nd time making this in one week.
-Excellent." - Monika
+One reader Monika writes, "Already 2nd time making this in one week.
+Excellent." ★★★★★

-"One of the most scrumptious cake I have ever made.
+Another reader Elizabeth writes, "One of the most scrumptious cake I have ever made.
 The measurements are perfect- the ratio of orange is not too overwhelming and the walnuts give a smooth texture.
-I added a bit of cinnamon the second time I baked it and it made it go from a 9.8 to a 10/10.
-Recommend!!!" - Elizabeth
+Recommend!!!" ★★★★★

 Jump to: